darothen/darpy/README.md

 5. Implement logging module instead of printing to console so that messages can be suppressed when desired

 6. Context manager functionality so that you don't have to constantly pass the experiemnt argument when extracting / loading a variable

+7. Build conda package for NCO, add to environment

+8. Lazy open from simulation archive without extracting?